Rachel Rising

-Publication history
+Development

 Moore initially had the idea for Rachel Beck, then called "deadgirl", while he was writing Birds of Prey for DC Comics in 2002, but left that series before introducing her.
 He held onto the concept for nine years before turning her into the protagonist of a horror series.

+Moore's wife suggested writing a story about a girl who wakes up in a grave and goes to find whoever put her there.
+Moore told Omar Valdivieso in a Near Mint Condition interview that he moved forward with the idea because the story gave him an outlet for the rage he felt after being criticized for writing female characters in Strangers in Paradise.

+Publication history

 The first issue was released on August 3, 2011, and quickly sold out at the distributor level, prompting Moore to announce a second printing eight days later.
 A third printing of the first issue was released for the 2014 Halloween ComicFest.
 New issues were released approximately six weeks apart.

 During a Twitter conversation with fellow comic writer Joe Hill in 2013, Moore mentioned sales of Rachel Rising had fallen and he may have to cancel it if they fell any further.
 Concerned fans responded by using the #SaveRachelRising hashtag in an effort to show support and promote the book.
 Afterwards the sales stopped falling, but they did not increase.
 Moore ended the series at issue #42 in May 2016.
 In addition to low sales, the constant dark themes in Rachel Rising left Moore feeling drained, and he wanted to move on to projects that were more fun, like Motor Girl.

 Rachel Rising has been collected into a series of square bound paperbacks containing six issues each.
 The same day the first collection was released, The Walking Dead #95 included a promotional excerpt from Rachel Rising #1.
 A hardcover omnibus, Rachel Rising Black Edition, was made available to order at the 2016 Emerald City Comic Con and through Moore's website.
 The 776-page book has an all-black cover and was limited to 750 copies, each signed by Moore.
 A standard edition omnibus was released in June 2016 with the same cover image as issue number one.

 A French translation of the series was published in France by Delcourt.